 The Strategic Plan is regularly reviewed by the Corporation Board, with the current plan covering the period 2019-2022.
 This Strategic Plan was developed following consultation with Governors, Staff, Students, local stakeholders and employers.
-The plan for the next three years focuses on five strategic pillars of activity:
+The plan focuses on five strategic pillars of activity: